Before We Were Yours Book Club Questions and Recipe

 - Add into the grits one cup of the Gouda, the cooked shrimp, and the chopped and cooked bacon and stir.

-- Pour the grits mixture in a 2-3 quart baking dish.
+- Pour the grits mixture into a 2-3 quart baking dish.
 Top with the remaining cheese.

 - Cook for 25-30 minutes.
 Remove from the oven and allow to rest 5 minutes before serving.